What is an area structure plan?

 An ASP is a high-level land use planning policy document that provides a concept of how a given area can be comprehensively developed over time.
 Should an ASP be approved by Council, the next steps would include rezoning, subdivision and development permit applications, and associated detailed engineering studies that are prepared by developers for individual parcels; however, these more detailed plans and next steps will only occur if initiated by landowners.

 An area structure plan may contain any other matters that Council considers necessary to reach the goals and objectives of the communities.

 Major Area Structure Plans

 There are two major area structure plans within Greenview.
-A major area structure plan is a long-range land use planning tool that encompass a large land area.
+A major area structure plan is a long-range land-use planning tool that encompasses a large land area.
 It is prepared by Greenview and approved by Council.
 Each link below will direct you to Greenview’s bylaw page, where you can view the plans under the planning and development section.